Beam particle tracking with a low-mass mini time projection chamber in the PEN experiment: Introduction and motivation

 This paper discusses the design and performance of the mini time projection chamber, as well as its use in the PEN analysis.
-Section~\ref{sec:pen-det} reviews the PEN motivation and detector system.
+Section~\ref{sec:pen-det} reviews the PEN detector system.
 Section~\ref{sec:mTPC-design} discusses the design and construction of the mTPC.
-Section~\ref{sec:mTPC-recon} explains and documents the mTPC performance in extracting the spatial trajectories of tracks from raw electrode signals.
-Section~\ref{sec:MC-simul} discusses the generation of realistic mTPC synthetic data using Monte Carlo simulation methods.
+Section~\ref{sec:mTPC-recon} explains and documents the mTPC performance in extracting the trajectory coordinates from raw electrode signals.
+Section~\ref{sec:MC-simul} discusses the generation of realistic mTPC synthetic data using Monte Carlo (MC) simulation methods.
 Section~\ref{sec:mTPC-in-PEN-anal} demonstrates the use of the mTPC information in the PEN analysis with a focus on ensuring reliable calibration of the detection efficiency.